HassanMahmoodKhan/HassanMahmoodKhan/README.md

 ### Hi there 👋

-As a Master of Electrical & Computer Engineering candidate at Concordia University in Montreal, Canada, I am deeply passionate about Machine Learning.
-I am actively engaged in intriguing projects aimed at streamlining various tasks through the efficient automation of machine learning workflows, accomplished by the development of robust ML pipelines.

-Furthermore, I possess a strong proficiency in computer networks, gained through my involvement in projects encompassing diverse networking topologies, network architecture enhancement, and the implementation of advanced network emulation and simulation tools.
-These experiences have enabled me to cultivate a keen sense of network-application awareness.

-Presently, my focus is on enhancing the performance of machine learning models by harnessing cross-platform frameworks to maximize efficiency across various hardware implementations.
+A recent graduate from Concordia University Montreal, holding a Master's degree in Electrical & Computer Engineering, I am fueled by a profound passion for Machine Learning & Data Science.
+Actively immersed in captivating projects, I focus on deploying efficient end-to-end machine learning workflows across diverse domains, encompassing areas such as computer vision, predictive modeling, classification, regression, and more.
+Beyond my expertise in machine learning, I possess a strong foundation in data analytics and processing, gained through hands-on experience.
+I eagerly embrace opportunities to utilize tools like relational databases and business intelligence tools, leveraging them to advance project objectives.